-- A fundamental STEM education research topic and appropriately scoped project that can be completed within the project period - A STEM education research professional development plan that includes an assessment of the investigator's experience, expertise, and specific competencies to be developed to complete the project.
+- A fundamental STEM education research topic and appropriately scoped project that can be completed within the project period. - A STEM education research professional development plan that includes an assessment of the investigator's experience, expertise, and specific competencies to be developed to complete the project.
 Describe the specific gaps in the study design, research methods, data analysis, synthesis, and/or subject-matter expertise that hinder the pursuit of fundamental STEM education research agendas that are of particular interest.
-Provide detailed goals of the professional development plan, description and rationale for the professional development activities that will be undertaken, and timeline for completing that activities. - Rationale for selection of the mentor/collaborator or advisory board and description of his/her role in the research professional development plan.
+Provide detailed goals of the professional development plan, description and rationale for the professional development activities that will be undertaken, and timeline for completing that activities.
+Describe how the professional development supports the investigator's broader career trajectory. - Rationale for selection of the mentor/collaborator or advisory board and description of his/her role in the research professional development plan.